Migrated SD-WAN policy routes

 - Go to Routing > SD-WAN policy routing.

 - Under either IPv4 SD-WAN policy route or IPv6 SD-WAN policy route, click Add.

 The firewall rule ID and name identify the rule that the route migrated from.
 Select the tooltip to see the rule’s source, destination, service, and action settings.

 If your route precedence specifies SD-WAN policy routes before static routes and you set Destination networks to Any, Sophos Firewall applies the policy route to all (external and internal) traffic, forcing your internal sources to use the WAN gateway for internal destinations.

-This is likely to occur if you migrated from an earlier version to 18.0 or changed the default route precedence.
+This is likely to occur if you migrated from 17.5 to 18.0 or later or changed the default route precedence.
 To see the route precedence, go to the command-line interface and use the following command:

 console> system route_precedence show

 If you want the internal traffic (for example, internal hosts accessing internal devices and servers) to reach the internal network directly, set the routing precedence with static routing before SD-WAN policy routing on the command-line interface.